How to Treat Depression Without Medication

 Acid Reflux

-If a person is suffering with any kind of brain problem, including depression, the intestines need to be ruled out as a possible source of the problem.
+If someone is dealing with any kind of brain issue, including depression, the intestines must be ruled out as a potential source of the problem.

 4. Thyroid Dysfunction